How This kvCORE Review is Different

-Designed by a team at Inside Real Estate, this system is popular among its competitors, mainly because of its pricing.
+Designed by a team at Inside Real Estate, this system is popular mainly because of its pricing.

 kvCORE | Kunversion Pricing

 K+ Team Subscription 2-5 agents: $499 m/o

 kvCORE | Kunversion is comparable to CINC, Boomtown, Follow Up Boss, Fire Point, and Hubspot.

 Its single license subscription is $299/month, which is not only affordable, it’s the cheapest all-in-one platform in the market.

 It is no wonder that this platform has a massive user base.
 Kunversion alone has 14,000 installs and kvCORE has an estimated 7000 installs.

 kvCORE | Kunversion Website Examples

 With kvCORE, you get a template website.
 While you’d have a few different templates to choose from, you would most probably end up having the same design as several other brokers out there given its large user base.